Rock 'n' Roll History for

 July 16

 The Lovin' Spoonful release "Summer In The City".
 Although they would place seven straight songs in Billboard's Top Ten, this would be their only number one.
+It also topped the Cashbox Best Sellers chart and rose to #7 in the UK.

 July 16

 Tommy James And The Shondells started a two week run at #1 on the US singles chart with "Hanky Panky", a song first recorded by The Raindrops in 1963.
 A Pittsburgh DJ had begun playing the two year old recording and regional record sales had reached over 80,000.
 James called the members of his now defunct band, but they were no longer interested.
 He recruited a group called The Raconteurs to be the new Shondells and took the master tape of "Hanky Panky" to Roulette Records, who released it.
-Despite being a huge hit in the US, it could only reach #38 in the UK.
-Tommy would later say, "One night I was playing for 20 drunks in a bar in Michigan, and the next night I'm playing for 10,000 screaming fans in Pittsburgh.
+Despite being a huge hit in the US, the song could only reach #38 in the UK.
+Tommy would later say, "One night I was playing for twenty drunks in a bar in Michigan, and the next night I'm playing for ten thousand screaming fans in Pittsburgh.
 It was literally overnight."

 1967 - ClassicBands.com